tf-encrypted/moose-whitepaper/README.md

-# Documentation for Cape algorithms+infrastructure
+# Documentation for moose cryptographic protocols

 Please make sure you have the latest tex-live package.
 Building the whitepaper works with any version that's at least this version